ljwsummer/mlsoft/README.md

 # mlsoft
 ## Introduction
-mlsoft helps you solve problems through machine learning in an very easy way.
+machine learning and data analysis toolkit
 ##Dependency
 * numpy. https://github.com/numpy/numpy
 * python-nose.
 We use nose as our unit test tool.